christianadebambo/stock-trader-bot-RL/README.md

 The Stock Trading Bot is an implementation of a stock trading agent using reinforcement learning with Deep Q-Learning.

-The code allows you to accurately classify images into one of the ten predefined classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck.

 ## Requirements

 - Python 3+